 Top-$k$ Routing

-The key to computational efficiency is top-$k$ routing.
+The fix is top-$k$ routing.
 Instead of consulting all $N$ experts, we select only the $k$ experts with the highest gate values:

 where $\text{TopK}(G(\mathbf{x}), k)$ returns the indices of the $k$ largest components of $G(\mathbf{x})$, and $\tilde{G}$ denotes the renormalized gate values: